Australian-Text-Analytics-Platform/ldaca-tabulator/README.md

 # LDaCA Tabulator
-A Python toolkit for loading, cleaning, and exploring LDaCA RO-Crate corpora.
+A Python module for loading and fetching LDaCA RO-Crate corpora entities and properties.

 ---

 ## Overview

-**LDaCA Tabulator** provides a simple, consistent interface for working with
+LDaCA Tabulator provides a simple, consistent interface for working with
-**LDaCA RO-Crate corpora**.
+LDaCA RO-Crate corpora.
 It automates:

 - Downloading a ZIP corpus from URL
 - Extracting the RO-Crate folder